PeterRusznak/hashnode/ckl6cbhil08emxws11o0b4n7k.md

 ```

-This component uses the `useEffect` Hook which will be invoked whenever  [we update the page](https://reactjs.org/docs/hooks-effect.html)
+As I said earlier this component  contains a `useEffect` hook which will be invoked whenever [we update the page](https://reactjs.org/docs/hooks-effect.html).

 Let's replace the content of `App.js` with the followings:
 ```